WordPress Full Site Editing: Your Essential 2026 Guide

 Typography and color schemes play a key role in setting the tone and mood of your website.

 Starting from the WordPress 6.5 release the Font Library feature gives you the ability to select Google fonts or upload your custom fonts directly from the editor.
+You can also learn how to add Adobe fonts to WordPress for even more typography options.

 Click the Styles icon, then Typography, and click the Manage Fonts icon.